-But are you really renting from a giant corporation?
+Think you're renting from a giant corporation?
 Not necessarily.
 Many rental agencies operate much like fast food chains, contracting out their local operations to local franchises.

-The key word there is "should".
+The key word there is "should."

 - A franchisee or licensee is an independent company that has bought the right to use the brand of the parent corporation.
 With that right come restrictions on appearance and procedures as well as ongoing payment of fees to the brand owner.
 A franchisee or licensee is usually its own business that hires its own staff, owns its own property, and (most importantly) runs its own fleet.
 While it may work out a vehicle leasing/purchasing deal through the parent corporation, it holds the lease or title to its own cars.

 Your customer service options may also be more limited in a few areas.
 For one, you're renting from an independent company, and there's only so much oversight the parent corporation has in how the business is run.
-Also, as a smaller business in a risky industry, a franchise owner is more likely to look at decisions from a short-term financial standpoint rather than the overall customer service perspective of the national brand.
+Also, as a smaller business in a risky industry, a franchisee is more likely to look at decisions from a short-term financial standpoint rather than the overall customer service perspective of the national brand.
 This translates into potentially less forgiveness over seemingly minor revenue losses, whether it's additional fees, late charges, or vehicle damage.

 There's much more flexibility on these issues when dealing with a corporate location.
 For one, most corporate operations share a floating fleet, which means that you can usually rent from any corporate location and return to any other corporate location, even if it's on the opposite side of the country.
-This works, too, when it comes to vehicle problems: with a floating fleet, it's easy to drive to the nearest corporate office and simply trade out your defective vehicle for a brand new one.
+This holds true when it comes to vehicle problems: with a floating fleet, it's easy to drive to the nearest corporate office and simply trade out your defective vehicle for a brand new one.
 If there's a tow involved, it'll likely take less time, and if for whatever reason (say, vehicle damage) you're on the hook for the tow, it's likely going to be shorter—and therefore cheaper.

 From a personnel standpoint, corporate locations can afford to look at the big picture.
-They may be willing to take a small hit on waiving an extra fee or a late return surcharge in exchange for your satisfaction, even if you never plan on renting in that city again.
+They may be willing to take a small hit on waiving an extra fee or a late return surcharge in exchange for your satisfaction, even if you never plan on renting at that branch again.
 Corporate locations have more specific metrics that measure customer satisfaction, and employees and managers are a bit more accountable to individual complaints.

 Avis focuses on consistency and service and made a conscious decision to retain control in the form of corporate locations and, as needed, smaller offices built on the agency model.
-With very, very few exceptions, every Avis in the United States is either corporate or agency, and as such, cars can be one-wayed between any two Avis locations, or serviced at any other Avis location.
+With very few exceptions, every Avis location in the United States is either corporate or an agency.
+As such, cars can be driven one-way between any two Avis locations, or serviced at any other Avis location.